15 Top Tips for a Stop Over in Dubai

 Dubai is an exciting city to visit but there are some things you need to be aware of while you’re there.
 The UAE is a Muslim country with strict religious values.

 - Don’t wear tight or revealing clothes, shorts, short skirts or sleeveless tops.
-Both men and women should dress modestly while travelling in the UAE to avoid causing offense.
+Both men and women should dress modestly while travelling in the UAE to avoid causing offence.

 - Sex outside marriage is illegal in the UAE and it’s against the law to share a hotel room with your partner if you’re not married.
 Public displays of affection are also unwelcome and you could be arrested for kissing in public.